Bogus test taker to be sentenced in college admissions scam

 The group — including TV actresses Felicity Huffman and Lori Loughlin and Loughlin’s fashion designer husband, Mossimo Giannulli — have received punishments ranging from probation to nine months behind bars.

 A Boston jury is also deliberating Friday on the fate of Jovan Vavic, a decorated former water polo coach at the University of Southern California.
-He’s the only coach of the many implicated to challenge his role in the scheme in a trial.
+He’s the only coach of the many implicated to take his case to trial.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.